Everything you need to know to create a perfect

 Throughout the rest of this guide, we’ll point you towards gear that can optimize your packing list, and we’ll also share some of our favorite packing tips and hacks.
 So whether you’re packing for your very first trip abroad or you’re a seasoned traveler with 20 countries under your belt, we’re going to help you find the best options to pack light and right (for you).

-And while this guide is more of a general “how to create the best packing list for you” kind of thing, we also have individual packing lists below for specific travel styles, preferences, and more.
+While this guide is more of a general “how to create the best packing list for you” kind of thing, our packing list page is full of curated lists that will help you decide what to pack.

 Choosing Your Luggage (Travel Backpacks, Suitcases & More)